Subomi Balogun: Life

-He was born in 1934 at Ijebu-Ode, Ogun State, Nigeria to Muslim parents.
+Balogun was born on 9 March 1934 at Ijebu-Ode, Ogun State, Nigeria, to Muslim parents.
 Balogun converted to Christianity while in secondary school.
-He graduated from Igbobi College and studied Law at the London School of Economics.
+He graduated from Igbobi College and studied law at the London School of Economics.
 Before leaving for Europe, he briefly worked as a teacher.
 As a student in London, Balogun regularly attended fellowships and had the opportunity to meet some noted Nigerians such as Yakubu Gowon before the latter was president.
 After earning his law degree, he returned to Nigeria to join the Ministry of Justice, Western Region.
 From the regional Ministry of Justice where he was a Crown Counsel, Balogun found a new post as a Parliamentary Counsel in the Federal Ministry of Justice.